Skip to main content

 ROI Analysis

-NewU University in Washington is a private, non-profit institution with a student body of 34.
-The university has a 99% acceptance rate and an 81.3% retention rate.
-The annual in-state tuition cost is $16,500.
+NewU University in Washington is a private, non-profit institution with a student body of 34 and a 99% acceptance rate.
+The in-state tuition is $16,500.
+The university reports a graduation rate of an unspecified percentage and an 81.3% retention rate.

 Generated from College Scorecard & IPEDS data